Thrive Under Pressure

 I was in your shoes…

 I understand firsthand the pressures of competitive sports.
 I grew up playing high level club soccer and played Division I collegiate soccer at Columbia University in New York.
-As a professor at Mars Hill University teaching Sports Psychology, I’ve practiced how to teach mental training techniques so that the athletes I work with can implement them effectively.
+As a professor at Mars Hill University teaching Sports Psychology, I teach mental training techniques and help the athletes I work with to implement them effectively.

-I have worked with athletes of all kinds to help them overcome the mental barriers that are holding them back – team sports, such as baseball, soccer and basketball, and individual sports, such as cross country, track, and mountain biking.
+As a mental performance coach, I have worked with athletes of all kinds to help them overcome the psychological barriers that are holding them back – team sports, such as baseball, soccer and basketball, and individual sports, such as cross country, track, and mountain biking.

 3 Steps to Get Back in the Flow